 During the early days of both pandemics, aside from shock, most of the world’s governments responded with denial, downplaying, delayed responses, and neglect.
 Both pandemics have instilled great fear in the population, caused disruption of everyday life, and led to the deaths of many people.

-Similarly, people with HIV, or those who suspect exposure to the virus, test for an infection and receive treatment to lower their viral load to reduce symptoms and the risk of transmission.
-Behaviors such as proper condom use and not sharing needles can also reduce transmission.
+Similarly, testing and other protocols exist to reduce HIV transmission.
+People with HIV, or those who suspect exposure to the virus, test for an infection and receive treatment to lower their viral load to reduce symptoms and the risk of transmission.

 Additionally,

 A significant difference between the two pandemics is their timelines.
-While positive cases and deaths from HIV and AIDS continue worldwide, the spread of HIV since its discovery in the 1980s is slow compared with COVID-19’s millions of cases since its recognition in late
+While positive cases and deaths from HIV and AIDS continue worldwide, the spread of HIV since its discovery in the 1980s is slow compared with COVID-19’s millions of cases and deaths since its recognition in late

 Both viruses can spread from people who unknowingly have the infection but present with no symptoms.
 However, while HIV is